paultcochrane/pbsclusterviz/README.md

 **********************************

-To generate an interactive three-dimensional view of the current load of all nodes in your cluster system, you merely need to run the 'cluster_status'
+To generate an interactive three-dimensional view of the current load of all nodes in your cluster system, you merely need to run the 'pbs_cluster_status'
 command:

-    $ cluster_status
+    $ pbs_cluster_status

 To view current job-level utilisation of all nodes just press the "j" button when viewing the cluster.

 If you wish, you can specify a previously generated pbsnodes xml file:

-    $ cluster_status -x pbsnodes.xml
+    $ pbs_cluster_status -x pbsnodes.xml

 The title of the output image is controlled by the configuration file (default: clusterviz.conf).
 In the section `[load viewer]` you merely need to